-wolfthicket is a dance theater spectacular. it is a place: the periphery, the woods, the basement. it is games of make believe: hopscotch, hand-patting, tennis, music video, sunbathing. it is a world of the women(+) who feed it: the dancers, florence mills, mendelssohn, serena, miriam, anne carsen, who else?
+wolfthicket is a dance theater spectacle. it is a place: the periphery, the woods, the schoolyard, the basement. it is games of make believe: hopscotch, hand-patting, tennis, music video, sunbathing. it is a world of the women(+) who feed it.

-Wolfthicket is set of games that fit into a flexible overall score or ritual spectacle.
-It is vaudevillian in structure, in that it has many small acts that mess around with each other and the audience.
+wolfthicket is a suite of games, dances, songs, and made-up folk ritual. an optimistic distopia.
+It is vaudeville, many small acts that mess around with each other and the audience.
 It invites the audience to applaud, cheer, or heckle.

 past & present thicket: amalia colon-nava, johanna kasimow, maddie hopfield, kelsey lanceta, chelsea murphy, lillian ransijn, eva steinmetz, mary carmen webb, elizabeth weinstein

 Sept 2018.
 Philadelphia Fringe Festival

 Metal is unexpectedly soft.
 Kind is unabashedly sharp.
 Together, they present a collage of new solo work designed for folks secretly underwhelmed by new solo work.
 Metal and Kind are both multidisciplinary powerhouses working in and around social and folk dance, devised dance theater, and experimental storytelling.

 Available as excerpts or in full.
 Can be mounted in non-traditional theater and dance spaces.

 from the premiere of Bolero at Workinonit: Deluxe.